Peace & Justice (Scotland) presents

 Peace Cranes is a two-year project by Peace & Justice (Scotland) – a major part of its Arts and Activism Prorgamme.
 The project sets out to explore the impact of nuclear power on peace, people the planet, and the significance of the UN nuclear weapons ban treaty.
 It features a series of contemporary art exhibitions and events across Edinburgh in-person and worldwide online, showcasing works by Scottish and international artists.
 Peace Cranes is curated by Iliyana Nedkova and Heather Kiernan and delivered with the support of a range of partners, volunteers, donors and funders – all spreading the message about planetary care, climate and nuclear justice worldwide.

 The Peace Cranes project began online on 6 August 2020 and ran through November 2020 with a series of films, talks and theatre commemorating the 75th anniversary of the nuclear catastrophe caused by the US atomic bombing of the Japanese civilian populations in Hiroshima and in Nagasaki in August 1945.
 Tune in our 2020 programme here featuring artists Leo Ashizawa, Jeff Brown, Michael Mears, Chihiro Ono and You-Ri Yamanaka.

 The Peace Cranes project culminates with Consequences.
-Art and Activism in the Nuclear Age 16 August – 3 September 2022, both in-person at Out of the Blue Drill Hall, 36 Dalmeny Street, Edinburgh EH6 8RG and worldwide online.
+Art and Activism in the Nuclear Age 16 August – 3 September 2022 with an in-person exhibition and events at Out of the Blue Drill Hall, 36 Dalmeny Street, Edinburgh EH6 8RG.